christopher-siewert/christopher-siewert.github.io/_posts/2020-05-27-triangular-arbitrage.md

 ## Fees

 You also have to consider fees.
 Every exchange charges fees on each trade.
 So now you need to make the edges of the graph the exchange rate, after fees.
 You can accomplish this by multiplying the exchange rate by 1 minus the fee amount.
-So if an exchange charges 1% in fees, multiply the exchange rate by 0.99.
+So if an exchange charges 1\\% in fees, multiply the exchange rate by 0.99.
 That only works for simple percentage fees though.
 Some exchanges have complicated fee structures and charge different levels of fees depending on how much you trade and charge different fees depending on if you are the market maker vs market taker.

 ## How much to Trade

 Bellman-Ford tells us which cycle to trade, but it doesn't tell us how much we should trade.
 The top order price that you used as the exchange rate can be for any amount.
 The orders you plan to fill won't all be the same size.
 You have to find the highest common liquidity—the order with the lowest real dollar value.
 The math gets messy as you have to convert each order into a common currency and compare them.
-If you make too big of an order, you end up going further down the order book and face price slippage.
+If you try to trade too much, you end up going further down the order book and face price slippage.

 If you want to get real fancy, sometimes there will be an opportunity using the top 2 bids or asks.
 Here's an example: